mendix/docs/content/ats/howtos/ht-version-2/create-a-negative-test-case-2.md

 These are the inner-workings:

-* If ATS can find the **Admin Menu** the precondition passes and the Assert False fails.
-This ensures the entire test step fails.
+* If ATS can find the **Admin Menu**, the precondition passes and the Assert False action fails, which ensures that the entire test step fails
-* If ATS cannot find the **Admin Menu** the precondition fails and the _Assert False_ is not executed.
-This ensures that the test case results is "passed".
+* If ATS cannot find the **Admin Menu**, the precondition fails and the Assert False action is not executed, which ensures that the test case result is "passed"

 Resulting in a test case fail if the menu item is found and a test case pass if it is not found.